-Pillar 2: Somaliland and Somalia talks are bilateral agenda; not a pre-condition to Somaliland's recognition.
+Principle #2: Somaliland and Somalia talks are bilateral agenda; not a pre-condition to Somaliland's recognition.

 biliteral and should not affect the relationship between Somaliland and the rest of the world.
 It is unacceptable to make Somaliland recognition, for example, conditional on an agreement with Somalia.
-This is denying Somaliland's historical independence and unfairly treating it as a region seeking secession (see Pillar 1).
+This is denying Somaliland's historical independence and unfairly treating it as a region seeking secession (again see Principle #1).
 Somaliland is not asking for a special arrangement here.
 The world demands Kosovo and Serbia to resolve their conflict.
-That did not stop over 100 countries to recognise Kosovo already (note Somaliland is not a secessionist case like Kosovo, this example is to just explain this principle.
+That did not stop over 100 countries to recognise Kosovo already.
+Important note: Somaliland is not a secessionist case like Kosovo, this example is to just explain this principle.

-Pillar 3: Somalia will recognise Somaliland only after all countries do
+Principle 3: Somalia will recognise Somaliland only after all countries do

-Pillar 4: The talks will never end
+Principle 4: The talks will never end

 Similar to Senegal and Gambia, Maylasia and Singapore and all other countries that ended their biliteral unions, Somaliland and Somalia will forever be two countries that will enjoy some sort of relations.
 Our final target should be to normalise these relations for the benefit of both countries.
 Before we reach that target, however, there will be breakdowns, pauses and breakthroughs similar to any other two sovereign countries with territorial disputes.
 Needless to say, talks should be ended, for example, if any of these four principles are broken by Somalia or other parties.

 There you have it: four principles for any new policy on Somaliland and Somalia's talks.
 Putting it all together, we come to an important conclusion: the sooner countries recognise Somaliland's independence, the sooner Somalia and Somaliland can eventually fast-track their relations into a mature normalised brotherly bond.